 - Page and color charges.
 Authors are requested to pay a publication charge of 4,000 yen (4,500 yen for nonmembers of the Meteorological Society of Japan) per printed page.
 For Articles exceeding 12 printed pages and Notes exceeding 8 printed pages, 10,000 yen (10,500 yen for nonmembers) per page will be charged for each additional page.
 An additional page charge of 2,000 yen is required for the Japanese abstract to be printed in Tenki.
 For color photos and illustrations, an additional charge of 21,000 yen per page (maximum) will be imposed.
 Invited Review Articles of up to 20 printed pages are exempt from the page charges and the Japanese abstract fee.

+- Manuscript format.
 The manuscript must be double spaced in 12 point type, and all pages and lines must be numbered consecutively.
 The format of each manuscript should be as follows: